awsdocs/aws-parallelcluster-user-guide/doc_source/dcv.md

 **Note**
 Support for NICE DCV on `alinux2` and `ubuntu1804` was added in AWS ParallelCluster 2\.6\.0\.
 Support for NICE DCV on `centos7` was added in AWS ParallelCluster 2\.5\.0\.

-## NICE DCV HTTPS Certificate<a name="dcv-certificate"></a>
+## NICE DCV HTTPS certificate<a name="dcv-certificate"></a>

 NICE DCV automatically generates a self\-signed certificate to secure traffic between the NICE DCV client and NICE DCV server\.

 To replace the default self\-signed NICE DCV certificate with another certificate, first connect to the master instance\.
-Then, copy both the certificate and key to the `/etc/dcv` folder before running the `` command\.
+Then, copy both the certificate and key to the `/etc/dcv` folder before running the [`pcluster dcv`](pcluster.dcv.md) command\.

-For more information, see [Changing the TLS Certificate](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) in the *NICE DCV Administrator Guide*\.
+For more information, see [Changing the TLS certificate](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) in the *NICE DCV Administrator Guide*\.

 ## Licensing NICE DCV<a name="dcv-license"></a>